3 UK Workplace Trends US Companies Should Adopt

 To help employees stay in the workforce longer and support later-in-life career changes, many UK-based organizations like Boots and Barclays are introducing “silver quotas.”
 By adopting this practice, US companies can help ensure older Americans can financially support themselves.

-Improving the Employee Experience In the US
+How Workplace Trends Improve the Employee Experience In the US

 While the US is making progress by offering more flexibility, remote work opportunities and activity-based workplace design, there are still plenty of opportunities to create a better employee experience.

 Research has shown companies that prioritize the employee experience are four times as profitable on average as those that don’t.
 They also have less employee turnover, which contributes to greater success over time.